Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

 Here we used the same control samples previously described for B. anthracis and B. cereus in this analysis.
 All the 31-mers were generated using the script [Getting_KmerCounts.sh](/scripts/Getting_KmerCounts.sh).The B. anthracis-specific 1793 31-mers were queried against the 31-mer database of all the control and real samples using [QueryAnthraxSNPs.sh](/scripts/QueryAnthraxSNPs.sh) and the 31-mers that matched the B. anthracis-specific 1793 31-mers were extracted along with their counts in each sample.

-#### Table 2: Summary of the number of matched 31-mers from each of B. anthracis control samples with the  1793 Anthrax-specific 31-mers
+#### Table 2: Summary of the number of matched 31-mers from each of B. anthracis control samples with the  1793 Anthrax-specific 31-mers.
-B. anthracis control group

 |        Study       | Number of matched 31-mers with Anthrax-specific 31-mers |
 |:------------------:|:--------------------------------:|
 |   SRR1749070-0x_1  |                 0                |